-Finally, we must pray for the peace of Jerusalem, for in doing so we are actually praying for the return of Christ.[iii]
-He is the Prince of Peace, and it is only when He returns to the earth that all Israel shall be saved, as it is written, and the Kingdom of God will be established in Israel from Jerusalem.[iv]
+Finally, we must pray for the peace of Jerusalem, for in doing so, we are praying for the return of Christ.[iii]
+He is the Prince of Peace, and only when He returns to the earth that all Israel shall be saved, as it is written, and the Kingdom of God will be established in Israel from Jerusalem.[iv]

 So how is the church going to provoke Israel to jealousy?
 I believe the church needs to be restored to a proper understanding of God’s prophetic plans and kingdom purposes for the nation of Israel, including and a proper understanding of God’s calling for the church to come alongside Israel to provoke Israel to jealousy.

-This is when the Kingdom of God will be established on the earth.
-In fact, the Kingdom of God itself belongs to Israel.
-In scripture, it is written that one day Yeshua’s disciples came to Him and asked: “Lord, will You at this time restore the kingdom to Israel?”
+This is when the Kingdom of God will be established on earth.
+The Kingdom of God itself belongs to Israel.
+In scripture, it is written that one day, Yeshua’s disciples came to Him and asked: “Lord, will You at this time restore the kingdom to Israel?”
 (Acts 1:6).
 Yeshua gently told them they need not worry about the time of His return, but the fact He did not rebuke their question confirmed their understanding.
 The Kingdom of God belongs to Israel.

 The nations (gentiles) can only share in these promises by the Lord’s grafting them into Israel, as it is written: “And it shall be that in whatever tribe the stranger dwells, there you shall give him his inheritance, says the Lord GOD” (Ezekiel 47:23).
 Paul said: “That the Gentiles should be fellow heirs, of the same body, and partakers of His promise in Christ through the gospel” (Ephesians 3:6).

-Last of all, I believe the church needs to be restored to its proper biblical foundation in terms of both understanding, and honoring the sacred assemblies of the Lord, such as the Sabbath and His Holy Convocations (feasts and celebrations).
-Who wants to miss a great celebration?
-Look what the Lord says, “In this mountain [in Jerusalem] The Lord of hosts will make for all people a feast of choice pieces, a feast of wines on the lees, of fat things full of marrow, of well-refined wines on the lees.
+“In this mountain [in Jerusalem] The Lord of hosts will make for all people a feast of choice pieces, a feast of wines on the lees, of fat things full of marrow, of well-refined wines on the lees.
 And He will destroy on this mountain the surface of the covering cast over all people, and the veil that is spread over all nations.
 He will swallow up death forever, and the Lord God will wipe away tears from all faces; the rebuke of His people He will take away from all the earth; for the Lord has spoken.
 And it will be said in that day: Behold, this is our God; we have waited for Him, and He will save us.
 This is the Lord; we have waited for Him; we will be glad and rejoice in His salvation” (Isaiah 25:6-9).
-I’m going to the party.
+I’m going to a party.
 Are you coming with me?

 The Lord has established a Hebrew calendar that identifies the seventh day as the Sabbath—a day that is uniquely set apart (sanctified) and made holy (hallowed).[xiii]
 The Lord also established seven yearly feasts and celebrations that create a cycle of expectancy for the return of our Messiah.
-The church, and in fact the world is obligated to follow God’s calendar, and not the other way around.
+The church and the world are obligated to follow God’s calendar and not the other way around.

 I continually hear stories about how this person grew up in a Jewish neighborhood, or that person has several close Jewish friends or family members.
 Beloved, these are not coincidences or accidents.
 God has placed your feet intentionally, and He has given you these associations for a purpose.[xiv]